cloudevents/spec/docs/GOVERNANCE.md

   creation of a new release will be the reminder to do this check.
 If any changes are needed then PRs will be created and reviewed by the group.

-- For the most part we try to only use a single branch ("main") for our work.
-  Git branches will be used as a way to snapshot/tag releases.
-While we hope to not push new commits to these branches, in practice, it is possible that changes to a release might be needed without "picking up" other changes that might have been commited to "main".
-Creating the branch during the release process will makes this easier to manage should the need should arise.

 - Determine the new release version string.
 It should be of the form:
   `<subject>/vX.Y.Z`, e.g. `cloudevents/v1.0.4` or `subscriptions/v1.0.0`.